Haletudse/csgo-config-1v1/README.md

 ## How to use
 When you've downloaded the config file, you want to move it to your game directory.
+Example, may be different depending on where you have the game installed.
 >C:\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg